Seattle Public Schools: 21st century

 In June 2007, the United States Supreme Court decided the case of Parents Involved in Community Schools v.
 Seattle School District No. 1, where they rejected Seattle Public Schools longstanding use of "racial tie-breakers" in assigning students to schools.
 The decision prohibited assigning students to public schools solely for the purpose of achieving racial integration and declined to recognize racial balancing as a compelling state interest.
 In a fragmented opinion delivered by Chief Justice John Roberts, five justices held that the School Boards did not present any "compelling state interest" that would justify the assignment of school seats on the basis of race.
 Chief Justice Roberts wrote that "the way to stop discrimination on the basis of race is to stop discriminating on the basis of race."
 Associate Justice Anthony Kennedy filed a concurrence that presented a more narrow interpretation, stating that schools may use "race conscious" means to achieve diversity in schools but that the schools at issue in this case did not use a sufficient narrow tailoring of their plans to sustain their goals.
 Four justices dissented from the Court's conclusions.

 In January 2013, the entire teaching body of Garfield High School refused to administer the standardized Measures of Academic Progress, or MAP, which is administered system-wide, three times per year.
 The teachers called the tests useless and a waste of instructional time.
 The American Federation of Teachers has endorsed the school's boycott of the tests.
 Garfield's boycott of the test quickly expanded to other Seattle schools and drew national attention.
 In May 2013 Superintendent Jose Banda announced that the Seattle School District will no longer require MAP tests at city high schools.

+In September 2024 SPS announced two possible school closure lists it is considering to help address the $100 million budget deficit.
+One scenario would close 21 schools, keep 52 schools open, and save an estimated $31.5 million annually.
+The other scenario would close 17 schools, keep 56 schools open, and save an estimated $26 million annually.
+16 schools appear on both closure lists, with K-8 and option schools heavily impacted.